Banting House National Historic Site

 Location: London, Ontario, Canada (442 Adelaide St. N.)

-When to visit: Tuesday – Saturday, 12 noon – 4 pm
+When to visit: Open Tuesday – Friday noon – 4 pm, and Saturday & Sunday 11 am – 4 pm

 For millions of people around the world living with diabetes, Banting House in London, Ontario is much more than just a tourist attraction.
 It holds special significance as the birthplace of insulin, the drug that turned diabetes from a virtual death sentence to a manageable condition.